 Copper sulfate is a chemical compound that produces stunning blue crystals.
-Plus, it’s really easy to do grow them.
+Plus, it’s really easy to grow them.
 In fact, it’s one of the easiest compounds to grow crystals with.

 Therefore, I’ve decided to share my own procedure on growing copper sulfate crystals.
 It is based on my experience over the past 3 years.
 And they have given me great results.